RapidSoftwareSolutions/Marketplace-Mattermark-Package/README.md

 | investorId| String     | The ID of the investor to retrieve.

 ## Mattermark.getInvestorByComplexQuery
 Returns a list of investors matching the MSFL query.
-The Mattermark Semantic Filter Language allows you to perform a complex query in a single request.See more in readme.
+The Mattermark Semantic Filter Language allows you to perform a complex query in a single request.See more [here](https://docs.mattermark.com/api_v1/queries/index.html)

 | Field  | Type       | Description
 |--------|------------|----------